RoboHubEindhoven-User/ur3_ros_assignment_2/README.md

 # ROS-assignment-2
-Assignment 2 for the ROS-course at Fontys Eindhoven
+Assignment 2 for the ROS-course at Fontys Eindhoven.

 The assignment consists of a simple pick and place task, where the object and it's position for picking and placing on the working surface is your choice.
 The assigbnment is design for using the UR3 robot manipulator, but you are free to use a UR5 or the Sawyer from Rethink Robotics.